exercism/elixir/exercises/practice/affine-cipher/.docs/instructions.md

 # Instructions

 Create an implementation of the affine cipher, an ancient encryption system created in the Middle East.

-The affine cipher is a type of mono-alphabetic substitution cipher.
+The affine cipher is a type of monoalphabetic substitution cipher.
 Each character is mapped to its numeric equivalent, encrypted with a mathematical function and then converted to the letter relating to its new numeric value.
-Although all mono-alphabetic ciphers are weak, the affine cipher is much stronger than the atbash cipher, because it has many more keys.
+Although all monoalphabetic ciphers are weak, the affine cipher is much stronger than the atbash cipher, because it has many more keys.

+[comment]: # ( monoalphabetic as spelled by Merriam-Webster, compare to polyalphabetic )

 ## Encryption